ksator/lab_management/README.md

 ls facts/
 ```

-# How to configure the newtwork
+# How to configure the network

 ### How to overwrite the running configuration on junos devices with their golden confiiguration (i.e how to restore the initial configuration files at the beginning of each demo)
 Run this command to do it for a device/group